JuliaLang/www.julialang.org/blog/_posts/2019-12-31-yao-differentiable-quantum-programming.md

 title:  Yao.jl - Differentiable Quantum Programming In Julia
 authors:
     - <a href="https://rogerluo.me/">Xiu-Zhe (Roger) Luo</a>
      - <a href="https://github.com/GiggleLiu">Jin-Guo Liu</a>
-    - Pan Zhang
-    - Lei Wang
 ---

-We introduce Yao, a Julia software for solving practical problems in quantum computation research.
+We introduce [Yao](http://yaoquantum.org/), a Julia software for solving practical problems in quantum computation research.
 Quantum computation is a promising computation approach that provides a brand new platform for scientists to explore in near term.
 The name Yao comes from the first Chinese character for unitary (幺正).